Dan Sherbenou, MD, PhD

 Kady Dennis

-PhD Student, Cancer Biology Program
+PhD Candidate, Cancer Biology Program

 Kady comes to us from Penn State University where she received a B.S. in Biochemistry and Molecular Biology.
 Her undergraduate thesis work examined the mechanism of action of the chemotherapeutic CX-5461.
 She also worked on a meta-analysis of clinical trials during COVID aimed at re-purposing already approved therapeutics.